38d3b7/LGE/README.md

 - **Liquidity Manager**: Handles the creation and distribution of LP positions through `IPoolManager`
 - **Settlement Module**: Manages success/failure conditions and processes refunds or LP token and rewards distribution
 - **User Interface**: Tracks real-time token availability and calculates required ETH contributions

-The system aims to leverage a v4 hook to inject custom logic at key points in the liquidity lifecycle, enabling a novel and experimental token launch.

 ## 📊 Core Mechanics